heyhellomila/project-mender/README.md

 ```

 Ensure that port forwarding is enabled with the Docker technology installed, specifically for the following host and guest ports: 3000:3000, 19000:19000, 19001:19001 and 19002:19002.

-Additionally, add the following environment variable to /frontend:
+Add the following environment variable to /frontend:

 `REACT_NATIVE_PACKAGER_HOSTNAME=<ip-address>`

 Finally, once the application has been built, scan the QR displayed in the terminal.

-Currently, for development purposes, polling/hot reloading is supported for the backend, but not for the frontend (see https://github.com/milaroisin/project-mender/issues/195).
+Tor development purposes, polling/hot reloading is supported for the backend, but not for the frontend (see https://github.com/milaroisin/project-mender/issues/195).